inet-framework/inet/doc/src/users-guide/ch-tsn.rst

 TSN networks require additional functionality compared to standard Ethernet.
 To facilitate the configuration of the TSN features, INET provides several TSN specific network devices.
-These are derived from the basic INET network nodes and they provide several additional TSN specific parameters.
+These are derived from the basic INET network nodes and provide several additional TSN specific parameters.
 The additional parameters mostly determine the internal module structure of the TSN specific network nodes, and also further parameterize the basic network node submodules.
-The usage of these network nodes is completely optional, it is possible to combine the TSN modules in other ways.
+The usage of these network nodes is completely optional, and it is possible to combine the TSN modules in other ways.
 However, it is advisable to start making TSN simulations using them.

--  :ned:`TsnClock` models a hardware device that exclusively acts as a gPTP master node for time synchronization
+-  :ned:`TsnClock` models a hardware device that exclusively operates as a gPTP master node for time synchronization
--  :ned:`TsnDevice` models a TSN specific end device capable of running multiple applications and all other supported TSN features
+-  :ned:`TsnDevice` models a TSN specific end device, capable of running multiple applications and all other supported TSN features
--  :ned:`TsnSwitch` models an Ethernet switch capable of all supported TSN features
+-  :ned:`TsnSwitch` models an Ethernet switch that is capable of all supported TSN features

-Using the TSN specific network nodes and having the TSN specific features enabled is just the first step for using Time-Sensitve Networking.
+Using the TSN specific network nodes and having the TSN specific features enabled is just the first step for using Time-Sensitive Networking.
 Most TSN features require additional configuration in the corresponding modules.

 .. _ug:sec:tsn:timesynchronization: